| Title: | Simultaneous Inference in General Parametric Models |

 mostly roe deer.

-a factor with levels spruce
+speciesa factor with levels spruce, fir,

-and hardwood (other)
+and hardwood (other).

-a factor with levels 1
+latticea factor with levels 1, ..., 53,

 essentially a number indicating the position of the sampled area.

-is the lattice. plot
+x is the lattice. plot

-and is a replication for each lattice point.
+is nested within lattice and is a replication for each lattice point.

 In most parts of Germany, the natural or artificial regeneration of forests is difficult due to a high browsing intensity.
 Young trees suffer from browsing damage, mostly by roe and red deer.
 In order to estimate the browsing intensity for several tree species, the Bavarian State Ministry of Agriculture and Foresty conducts a survey every three years.
 Based on the estimated percentage of damaged trees, suggestions for the implementation or modification of deer management plans are made.
 The survey takes place in all 756 game management districts (‘Hegegemeinschaften’) in Bavaria.
-The data given here are from the game management district number 513 ‘Unterer Aischgrund’ (located in Frankonia between Erlangen and H\"ochstadt) in 2006.
+The data given here are from the game management district number 513 ‘Unterer Aischgrund’ (located in Frankonia between Erlangen and Höchstadt) in 2006.
 The data of 2700 trees include the species and a binary variable indicating whether or not the tree suffers from damage caused by deer browsing.

 Industrial waste output in a manufactoring plant.